fluent/fluentd-docs-gitbook/plugins/filter/grep.md

 </filter>
 ```

-The above example matches any event that satisfies the following
+The above example matches any event that satisfies the following conditions:
-conditions:

-1. The value of the "message" field contains "cool"
+1. The value of the `message` field contains `cool`.
-2. The value of the "hostname" field matches
+2. The value of the `hostname` field matches `web<INTEGER>.example.com`.
-    `web<INTEGER>.example.com`.
-3. The value of the "message" field does NOT contain "uncool".
+3. The value of the `message` field does NOT contain `uncool`.

 Hence, the following events are kept: